joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

        style="width: 100%; height: auto; display: block;"/>
 </div>

-This is continuous batching.
-Requests join and leave the running work as they arrive and finish, rather than waiting for a group to be assembled and drained.
+This is what continuous batching produces.
+The batching decision itself happens above this layer, in the server's scheduler: it tracks which requests are alive, and each iteration it gathers a token from every slot that needs one into a single logical batch, so requests join and leave the running work as they arrive and finish rather than waiting for a group to be assembled and drained.

+`split_simple()` is what happens next, once that batch reaches `llama_decode()`.
-In the source this is `split_simple()`, which fills a ubatch by taking token slots in submission order up to `n_ubatch`, and does not look at sequence ids at all while doing it.
+It fills a ubatch by taking token slots in submission order up to `n_ubatch`, and does not look at sequence ids at all while doing it.
+So the scheduler decides which conversations travel together; `split_simple()` just carves the result into executable pieces.
+The mixing in the diagram above is the scheduler's doing, and the reason it is safe is the same either way.

 That is for the default unified KV cache.
 There is a second path, used when the cache is split per sequence, where `split_equal()` builds ubatches from